 Chemical Engineer Education Requirements

-Chemical engineers use their knowledge of chemistry and math to create manufacturing processes, equipment and products.
+Chemical engineers use their knowledge of chemistry and math to create manufacturing processes, equipment, and products.
 Some of their job duties include performing research, ensuring safety procedures get followed, doing performance tests and estimating costs.
-They need at least a bachelor's degree in chemical engineering, although those who want to pursue advanced roles in management, academia or research may earn a graduate degree.
+Chemical engineers need at least a bachelor's degree in chemical engineering, although those who want to pursue advanced roles in management, academia or research might need a graduate degree.
 Like other types of engineers, chemical engineers need state licensure to provide engineering services to the public.

-Most chemical engineering jobs require a minimum of a bachelor's degree.
-The non-engineering requirements include extensive chemistry courses and labs, such as analytical, organic and physical chemistry.
+As noted, chemical engineering jobs require a minimum of a bachelor's degree.
+Non-engineering requirements include extensive chemistry courses and labs, such as analytical, organic and physical chemistry.
 Other non-engineering requirements include sequences in calculus and physics.
-The engineering portion includes coursework and labs in chemical processes, transport and reactions.
+The engineering portion includes coursework and labs in chemical processes, transport, and reactions.

-Students may prefer programs accredited by ABET, Inc. (formerly the Accreditation Board for Engineering and Technology), which accredits more than 100 chemical engineering programs.
+Students might prefer programs accredited by ABET, Inc., which has accredited more than 100 chemical engineering programs.
 Accreditation by ABET demonstrates the school adheres to a set of academic principles and teaches its students a core set of industry-required skills.
-Accreditation is usually required by many graduate schools and licensing boards.
+Accreditation is required by many graduate schools and licensing boards.

-According to the U.S. Bureau of Labor Statistics (BLS), all 50 states require engineers who offer their services directly to the public to be licensed (www.bls.gov).
-Engineers must pass two exams to become licensed, which are administered by the National Council of Examiners for Engineering and Surveying (NCEES).
-Engineering students near graduation may sit for the Fundamentals of Engineering (FE) exam.
+All 50 states require engineers who offer their services directly to the public to are licensed.
+Engineers must pass two exams, which are administered by the National Council of Examiners for Engineering and Surveying (NCEES) to become licensed.
+Engineering students near graduation can sit for the Fundamentals of Engineering (FE) exam.
 Individuals who pass the FE exam must work for four years before they can sit for the Principles and Practice of Engineering (PE) exam.
-According to the NCEES, the PE is typically the final step in becoming licensed (www.ncees.org).
+The PE is typically the final step in becoming licensed.

 Graduate Degree Options